 Be prepared to ask your suppliers pointed questions about this, and get a no-release-fee promise in a written agreement.

 In today’s digital world, the issues of data integrity and data protection impact every practice.
 It’s crucial to understand your responsibilities and liabilities and to have a contingency plan.
 Here are some best practices to follow: Data Backup and Recovery Planning

-Following are ten points that resonate as a golden rule for leaders and aspiring leaders in all fields, including dentistry.
-Adapted from Physician Leader’s 10 Commandments by James Paskert, MD, published in the May/June 2014 issue of Physician Executive Journal, the points outline sage advice that can help build more meaningful relationships in every aspect of your professional life.
+James Paskert, MD, outlined the following tips for being a successful leader in the Physician Executive Journal.
+These ten points resonate as a golden rule for leaders and aspiring leaders in all fields, including dentistry.
+In fact, this advice can help build more meaningful relationships in every aspect of your professional life.

 - “People may not remember what you say, but they always remember how you made them feel.”
 (Wisdom borrowed from the work of author Maya Angelou.)

 - Happiness exists in the ‘gray zone’.
 The middle gray zone is where collegiality and teamwork flourish, not in the ‘black-and-white’ area.